bernardjhuang/gamerunnersnews/_posts/2014-10-13-top-summoners-1.md

 ---

 Hi.
 I'm Sammy, an enthusiast of League of Legends since launch (and of moba since Defense of the Ancients).
 Among my many years of playing Leagues and moba, I've noticed many hidden elements of this game.
 In this article, I will shed some light on tricks and tactics employed by many top tier players that can help dramatically increase your gameplay mechanics.

-In this article, we will be taking a look at Animation Delay Cancelling.
-Animation Delay Cancelling involves timing ones auto attack with Moving and Positioning or Casting.
-Because Animation Delay Cancelling is an advanced skill, do not expect to be a master of it overnight.
+In this article, we will be taking a look at Animation Delay Canceling.
+Animation Delay Canceling involves timing ones auto attack with Moving and Positioning or Casting.
+Because Animation Delay Canceling is an advanced skill, do not expect to be a master of it overnight.
 But do not despair!
 Anybody can do it.
 And in this article, we'll be taking it slow and easy.
-We'll be examing Animation Delay Cancelling in small simple bits.
-By understanding each slice of the pie that makes up Animation Delay Cancelling, we too can be masters of Animation Delay Cancelling and play like a pro!
+We'll be examing Animation Delay Canceling in small simple bits.
+By understanding each slice of the pie that makes up Animation Delay Canceling, we too can be masters of Animation Delay Canceling and play like a pro!
 So without further ado, let's get started.

 ## The Three Phases of Auto Attack